The Latest Attack

 China has been in the news a lot lately due in large part to the ongoing trade tensions with the U.S. U.S. companies had taken the cheap Chinese labor for granted as they continued to outsource manufacturing operations to the Eastern nation.
 While this practice increased corporate profits, the increase came at the expense of U.S. jobs.
 Moreover, China has emerged as a superpower rivaling the U.S. Its economy rose sharply as a result of voluminous number of exports.
 The Chinese government invested heavily in technology and has been effective in locking U.S. technology companies from access to its consumers.
 We will see this rift between nations widen as competition for global supremacy intensifies.

 Xi Jinping, the President of China, has won the support of China’s National People’s Congress to remove term limits from the Chinese presidency.
 He now has a lifetime tenure to advance his vision for the country he controls unchecked.
 To better ensure dissent among the population is muted, China has implemented a sophisticated means of censorship throughout its internet, technology applications, and news outlets.
 The U.S. has struggled to penetrate the Chinese market, as applications like WhatsApp, Facebook, and Google have been banned in favor of the Chinese sponsored WeChat, Tencent, and Baidu.
 The Chinese government’s control over the more than one billion inhabitants provides it with invaluable streams of data.
 These data points can be used to tighten the country’s grip on its people and further power its hypergrowth.

-If you want to discuss China’s rise further, leave a comment in the comment section or contact me.
+If you want to discuss China’s rise and the subsequent fall of Democracy, leave a comment in the comment section or contact me.